 Adding racers that were not imported from registration is easy, but can be time consuming.
-It is best to avoid having to add many racers on race day especially if you are requiring lots of data fields for each racer.
+It is best to avoid adding a lot of racers on race day especially if you need lots of data fields for each racer.

 - First navigate to the Racers tab of Zone4 Timing.

 - Once there click on the Create a New Racer button.